vbuterin/blog/posts/l1l2future.md

 With Pectra, scheduled for [release in March](https://thedefiant.io/news/blockchains/ethereum-pectra-network-upgrade-to-go-live-in-march), we plan to double this to [6 blobs per slot](https://eips.ethereum.org/EIPS/eip-7691).

 The current [goal of Fusaka](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-7607.md/) is to focus primarily on [PeerDAS](https://ethresear.ch/t/peerdas-a-simpler-das-approach-using-battle-tested-p2p-components/16541), ideally having nothing other than PeerDAS and [EOF](https://evmobjectformat.org/).
-PeerDAS could increase the blob count by another 2-3x.
+PeerDAS could increase the blob count immediately by another 2-4x, and then 8x or more over time.

-After that point, the goal is to keep increasing the blob count over time.
+After that point, the goal is to keep improving the technology to increase the blob count further.
 When we get to [2D sampling](https://ethresear.ch/t/2d-data-availability-with-kate-commitments/8081), we can reach 128 blobs per slot, and then keep going further.
 With this, and [improvements to data compression](https://vitalik.eth.limo/general/2024/10/17/futures2.html#3), we can reach 100,000 TPS onchain.

 So far, the above is all a re-statement of the pre-2025 status quo roadmap.
 The key question is: **what can we actually change to make this go faster**?
 My answers are the following: